Diagnostic-Guided Dynamic Profile Optimization for LLM-based User Simulators in Sequential Recommendation: The Proposed Method

 \textit{\textbf{Domain-Adaptive Pre-training.}} This stage is to inject the model with the underlying semantics and reasoning patterns in recommendation.
 By pre-training on a large corpus of simulated interactions, the model learns the complex relationships between user profiles, item attributes, and interaction decisions, providing a robust foundation for the downstream defect identification task.

 To construct the pre-training corpus, for each user $u$, we leverage his initial sequence data $\mathcal{D}_u^{(ini)}$.
 For each item $i_t \in \mathcal{D}_u^{(ini)}$, we instruct the user simulator with profile $\mathcal{P}_u^{(ini)}$ to make a binary interaction decision for $i_t$ and generate a textual rationale.
 To ensure the data quality, we only consider the case where the user simulator's decision matches with the real user $u$'s behavior (i.e., choosing to interact with $i_t$) and user $u$ gave item $i_t$ a high rating ($\geq$ 3 out of 5).
-Then, the user simulator's output, together with $\mathcal{P}_u^{(ini)}$ and relevant information (e.g., title, genres, and rating) of $i_t$, is used to construct a comprehensive corpus of structured texts, where the details are shown in Appendix~\ref{app:data_construction}.
+Then, the user simulator's output, together with $\mathcal{P}_u^{(ini)}$ and relevant information (e.g., title, genres, and rating) of $i_t$, is used to construct a comprehensive corpus of structured texts.

 Given the constructed corpus, we perform domain-adaptive pre-training on a small-scale general-purpose LLM using a language modeling objective, where the goal is to predict the next token in a sequence.
 This encourages the LLM to internalize the domain-specific logical flow of profile-based user simulation, defined as: